 2.0* additional courses: in any subject numbered 1000-1999 (MOS 1033A/B is strongly recommended).

 *Students requiring Mathematics 0110A/B may include this course with permission from the Department.

-After second year, students applying for a BMOS HONORS SPECIALIZATION must:
+After second year, students applying for a BMOS HONOURS SPECIALIZATION must:

 a) have achieved an average of at least 73% on the last 5.0 courses;

 b) have achieved an average of at least 73% on the 3.0 principal courses required for the module;